AnthonyJ0202/Facial_Type_Classification_for_Korean_Medicine/README.md

-# Body Shape Recognition using R
+# Body posture Recognition using R

 This R script analyzes a set of `.png` images using facial detection and classifies the subject's orientation or movement across images.
 The goal is to identify patterns in movements variation among subjects.